PROJECTS

 BRAIN ACTIVITIES PREDICT GAMBLE DECISIONS

 This project applied multivariate pattern analysis (incorporating Support Vector Classification & Multiple Kernel Learning ML algorithms) to decode brain activity patterns and predict gambling decisions.
-[To the analysis]
+View MVPA analysis on GitHub

 map